joerncl/eqmashup/README.md

 I intended it to be used.

-As I have still no intention to pay Google, and I do not have the time to rewrite the Mashup to use another mapping service, I have released the code to the mashup to the public - well, most of it is HTML and JavaScript, so it was not really well hidden in the first place...
+As I have still no intention to pay Google, and I do not have the time to rewrite the mashup to use another mapping service, I have released the code to the mashup to the public - well, most of it is HTML and JavaScript, so it was not really well hidden in the first place...